-To determine which rental car companies offer you the best options across our three categories, TravelMag.com carefully evaluated the services, fleet availability, reviews and policies of the agencies at LAX.
-Our findings are as follows.
+To determine which rental car companies offer the best options across our three categories (Most Affordable, Best for Luxury, Best for Minivans) TravelMag.com carefully conducted research on all of the agencies at JFK airport.
+Our findings are as follows:

 On our sample dates, Hertz was offering the best budget, compact and full-sized rental cars, with Alamo a close second.
 In a city as expensive as New York, a lot of people opt for Thrifty’s ‘Wild Car’, although, as the name suggests, the car you end up with will be determined by availability at the time of pick-up.
 In its cheap car rentals, Hertz has a Hyundai Veloster and a Nissan Versa, which were both being leased out at a reasonable $120 per day on our sample dates (mid-Summer).
 Hertz gets slightly better reviews than Thrifty, scoring 8.8 out of 10 from customer feedback.

 It’s worth noting that all rental car companies listed at RentalCars.com are trustworthy, so its quite safe to just pick the lowest rental for your dates.
 However, we would recommend that you stick with a company that is located at the airport terminal of JFK Airport.